 If organizations embrace a holistic and integrated approach to the product lifecycle, developing the go to market tactics to be executed by field marketing are relatively easy to implement.
 Why?
 Because the specific use case, the economic value, the customer buying process, the differentiation, the before and after scenarios, the benefits, the proof points, the negative consequences and the discovery questions have already been thought through and documented.
 The messaging for campaigns is documented, the themes, analysts, thought leaders, subject matter experts, content throughout the funnel and sales tools have all been discussed and agreed upon as well.
 The last step for field marketing is to sit down with the sales team and build a specific sales and marketing plan for the sales rep or sales region for attaining or exceeding their sales targets (new business, existing business, products, services).

 Summary: B2B Go to Market Strategy

-Customer acquisition, market penetration and revenue are all tangible, specific, quantitative measures of whether go-to-market strategies and tactics are successful.
-If an organization embraces a continuous approach to developing and executing go-to-market strategies and tactics it will elevate itself above the majority of the pack.
+Customer acquisition, market penetration and revenue are all tangible, specific, quantitative measures of whether go to market strategies and tactics are successful.
+If an organization embraces a continuous approach to developing and executing B2B go to market strategies and tactics it will elevate itself above the majority of the pack.
 Furthermore, if B2B organizations focus on product development, the brand and field marketing as they build their go-to-market plan, they will greatly increase the probability of being successful.